deeptigp/deeptigp.github.io/index.md

 <br>

 **Note to prospective students:**
 - If you are currently a **MS student** at BU and are interested in working with me, please first take either CS599 (Advanced Topics in Computer Vision) or CS542 (Applied Machine Learning) or CS541 (Machine Learning).
+I don't take in students who haven't first taken one of these courses.
 - If you are interested in applying to BU as a **PhD student** and are interested in working with me, mention my name in your application.
 It is not necessary to contact me and attach your application.
-- **Due to large volumes of emails, I am unable to respond to your emails.**
+- **Due to large volumes, I am unable to respond to your emails.**

 ## News
+- Serving as a senior Area Chair for CVPR'26!
+- I will be giving a keynote talk at <a href="https://cvam-workshop.github.io/"> Computer Vision in Advertising and Marketing </a> at ICCV'25.
 - Two papers <a href="https://arxiv.org/pdf/2411.16725">[REVELIO 🪄]</a> and <a href="https://arxiv.org/pdf/2503.06698"> [GUIDE]</a> accepted at ICCV'25!🎉
 - I served as one of the chairs for the <a href="https://cvpr.thecvf.com/Conferences/2025/Organizers"> Broadening Participation</a> at CVPR'25.
 Our goal was to identify students who don't have the financial means to attend and support them.
 - I'll be speaking at <a href="https://vision-x-nyu.github.io/scalable-vision-cvpr2025/"> Scalable Generative Models in Computer Vision</a> and <a href="https://worldmodelbench.github.io/"> WorldModelBench: The 1st Workshop on Benchmarking World Models </a> at CVPR'25